Kestrel280/terminalgames/api/readme.md

 - `<server>/leaderboards/game/<game>` will fetch the top 10 times for the specified game.
 - `<server>/leaderboards/player/<playername>` will fetch all posted leaderboard times for all games matching the specified player's name.

-The format of the response will be the same regardless of how the API is accessed: a JSON object with 'game: [entry1, entry2, ...]' pairs, where `entry` is itself JSON with a `name` value, `time` value, and `score` value.
+The format of the response will be the same regardless of how these endpoints are accessed: a JSON object with 'game: [entry1, entry2, ...]' pairs, where `entry` is itself JSON with a `name` value, `time` value, and `score` value.

 Example: